 The term “macro” is short for macronutrient.
 Macronutrients are the essential sources that our bodies require in order to function properly: carbohydrates, proteins, and fats.
 All foods consist of these three macronutrients and they each play a different role in the body.

-- Carbohydrates are broken down into glucose, the body’s and brain’s preferred and primary source of energy.
+Carbohydrates are broken down into glucose, the body and brain’s preferred and primary source of energy.

 The term ‘macro’ also refers to large-scale, versus ‘micro’ which refers to small-scale.
 While we need large amounts of macronutrients (carbs, protein, and fat) to sustain us, we only need small amounts of micronutrients, which are the vitamins and minerals we find in the foods we eat.
+We don't track micronutrients, but if you are eating a variety of fruits and vegetables then you are likely getting in most (if not all) of the micronutrients you need!
 You can read here about why counting macros instead of calories is more beneficial.